Close

 Essential Documentation Requirements

-• Valid passport with minimum 6-month validity
+• Valid passport with minimum 3 months validity beyond your planned departure from Switzerland

-• Completed application form with photograph
+• Completed application form with biometric photograph meeting Schengen requirements

 • Travel insurance coverage minimum €30,000

-• Employment verification or enrollment confirmation
+• Employment verification or enrollment confirmation depending on visa purpose

 05